volodymyrhudyma/blog/content/blog/how-to-mock-date-moment-in-jest.md

   There are multiple things developers should remember when dealing with them...
 date: 2020-10-31T08:53:44.007Z
 ---
-In most cases, during project development, one has to deal with date and time.
+In most cases, you have to deal with date and time during project development.

-It can be components, that display the current date, utility functions calculating something based on the current date, etc.
+They can be components that display the current date, helper functions that calculate something based on the current date, and so on.

-Testing any of these cases with Jest can be a challenge, especially when you have not yet learned how to deal with it in tests.
+Testing each of these cases with Jest can be a challenge, especially if you have not yet learned how to use it in tests.

-Today we will cover this topic by using some code examples.
+Today we will discuss this topic by means of some code examples.

 ## Example #1